RIDE IN STYLE1 of 12

 Even though it's sometimes called the "X-Jet," the Blackbird retains its capabilities for space-flight and incredible speed in all its incarnations.

 That's how Jack Kirby envisioned the Helicarrier, the sky-bound headquarters of Marvel super-spies S.H.I.E.L.D. when he created it in the '60's.
 Though it's been crashed, rebuilt, re-designed, relaunched, and upgraded numerous times, the original Helicarrier design was built using technology from Tony Stark, Reed Richards, and even the mutant Forge.
-It also made a dramatic appearance as a central point of last year's megahit Avengers film.
+It also made a dramatic appearance as a central point of the Avengers film - and multiple subsequent MCU appearances.

 About 10 years ago, a team of designers built a working model of the Mach Five, reported to have 345 horsepower and cost between $75,000 and $125,000.
 Chim-Chim not included.